-explored in periodontal and bone regeneration, alone or in combination with scaffolding matrices.
-61,63-65 Ishii and coworkers were the first to evaluate the effect of FGF-2 on root coverage outcomes in vivo.
-In a split-mouth randomized design, recession defects were created bilaterally and assigned to the treatment of FGF-2 alone or FGF-2 combined with a carrier matrix ( $\beta$ -TCP).
-Microscopic and histometric analysis showed that both approaches were effective to inhibit epithelial downgrowth while achieving some periodontal regeneration.
-In particular, FGF-2 + $\beta$ -TCP exhibited a greater amount of new bone and cementum formation than FGF-2 alone, suggesting that the GF benefits when used in combination with a scaffold, which allows cellular and vascular invasion, migration, and growth.
-66 When GR occurs, the facial alveolar bone is resorbed resulting in an unfavorable defect architecture for regeneration.
-61,66,67 Therefore, it can be speculated that a scaffold provides better stability to the blood clot and GF.
-Consistent with these findings, two recent preclinical studies showed superior outcomes when FGF-2 was incorporated into the scaffolds compared with FGF-2 alone.
-61,68 Enhanced new cementum and bone was observed in the site treated with FGF-2 and a biodegradable sponge, 61 while another group found that a collagen matrix scaffold was able to enhance the amount of root coverage using FGF-2 at 4 and 16 weeks.
-These preclinical studies showed that FGF-2, especially when incorporated into a scaffold, enhances periodontal regeneration and root coverage.
+Ebroblast growth factor-2 (FGF-2) is a heparin-biding cytokine which is able to enhance the angiogenic and osteogenic activity of multiple cellular populations 60-62.
+In addition, FGF-2 can stimulate the proliferation and migration of mesenchymal cells within the PDL .
+Given these strong wound healing characteristics, FGF-2 has been thoroughly explored in periodontal and bone regeneration, alone or in combination with scaffolding matrices 61, 63-65.
+Ishii and coworkers were the first to evaluate the effect of FGF-2 on root coverage outcomes in vivo .
+In a split-mouth randomized design, recession defects were created bilaterally and assigned to the treatment FGF-2 alone or FGF-2 combined with a carrier matrix ( $\beta$ -TCP).
+Microscopic and histometric analysis showed that both approaches were effective to inhibit epithelial down-growth while achieving some periodontal regeneration.
+In particular, FGF-2 + $\beta$ -TCP exhibited a greater amount of new bone and cementum formation than FGF-2 alone, suggesting that the GF benefits in combination with a scaffold that allows cellular and vascular invasion, migration and growth .
+When GR occurs, the Facial alveolar bone is resorbed resulting in an unfavorable defect architecture for regeneration .
+Therefore, it can be speculated that a scaffold provides better stability to the blood clot and GF.
+Consistent with these findings, two recent preclinical studies showed superior outcomes when FGF-2 was incorporated into the scaffolds compared to FGF-2 alone .
+Enhanced new cementum and bone was observed in the site treated with FGF-2 and a biodegradable sponge , while another group found that a collagen matrix scaffold was able to enhance the amount of root coverage of FGF-2 at 4 and 16 weeks .
+These preclinical studies showed that FGF-2, especially when incorporated into a scaffold enhances periodontal regeneration and root coverage.
 Nevertheless, human clinical trials are necessary to validate these preclinical findings.
-Table 1 summarizes the biologics-based technologies used for root coverage procedures.